 Mick Douglas’ diverse art practice involves forms of performance, installations, video sound and text, socially engaged art activism, curated collaboration platforms and expanded exhibition initiatives.
 His work has been presented internationally in festivals – including the Havana and Venice Biennales, in galleries – including Hobart’s MONA, and more often in non-art contexts and urban public spaces and streetscapes.
-Relationships of performance and mobility weave through much of his work: through temporary public art with cultures of transport, particularly around tramways, bicycling and walking, and solo durational performance relations with other than human movements.
+Relationships of performance and mobility weave through much of his work: through temporary public art with cultures of transport, particularly around tramways, bicycling and walking, and through solo durational performance activating relationships with material earth system movements.

 > > > > > > > further information: > > > > > > > >